Technologicat/unpythonic/doc/macros.md

 #### How to use (for Emacs beginners)

 If you use the [Spacemacs](http://spacemacs.org/) kit, the right place to insert the snippet is into the function `dotspacemacs/user-config`.
-Here's [my spacemacs.d](https://github.com/Technologicat/spacemacs.d/) for reference; the snippet is in `prettify-symbols-config.el`, and it's invoked from `dotspacemacs/user-config` in `init.el`.
+Here's [my spacemacs.d](https://github.com/Technologicat/spacemacs.d/) for reference; the snippet is in `prettify-symbols-config.el`, and it is invoked from `dotspacemacs/user-config` in `init.el`.

 In a basic Emacs setup, the snippet goes into the `~/.emacs` startup file, or if you have an `.emacs.d/` directory, then into `~/.emacs.d/init.el`.